All you need to know about date/time in R and SAS

 object to adatetime

-object, and hence involves unwanted time zone. - The solution is simple: during the conversion, force
+object, and hence involve unwanted time zones. - The solution is simple: during conversion, force

 to be adate